DNAstack/actuator-e2e-test/README.md

 ## How to use?
 To use this library include `actuator-e2e-test` as dependency and configure it by environmental variables.
-For further customization extend class `ActuatorE2eTest` and override methods you need to customize.
+For further customization extend class `BaseActuatorE2eTest`, override methods you need to customize and set environment property`E2E_BASE_ACTUATOR_TEST_DISABLED` to `true` otherwise tests will be executed from both sub-class and base-class.

 ### Add DNAstack Github repository to pom.xml